TheSaltMaker/lil_insta_scraper/README.md

 To have your sesssion ID you have to log in on instagram with your browser.
 You have to `Inspect element` and go in `storage`.
 Now you can see a category named `cookies` within instagram url.
 You go on it and you can see a table with the `sessionid`.

 ![alt text](https://github.com/TheSaltMaker/lil_insta_scraper/blob/master/lil_insta_scraper_sessionid.png?raw=true)
+# Disclaimer
+I'm not responsible of what you do with this script.